 I discovered these 5 surprises in managing an agile digital project

-As someone who is normally overseeing the change management side of large programs and portfolios, I now find myself being in the shoes of a project manager.
+As someone who is normally oversees the change management side of large programs and portfolios, I now find myself being in the shoes of a project manager.
 Here’s the background.
-I now manage a digital software-as-a-service business (The Change Compass) aimed at...
+I now manage a digital software-as-a-service business (The Change Compass) aimed at those...

 The death of the change heat map